 States, societies and individuals do have some agency during this great demographic shift.
 We can either falter at the challenges brought by change or develop new, creative ways to reap the rewards of this unprecedented increase in human lifespan.
 Ageing needn’t be a crisis, but could instead be a process of reform.
 And some argue that even more radical change may soon be afoot.
 Many leading scientists speculate that imminent advances in medical sciences may make almost all leading causes of death effectively treatable, while others are convinced that we should be able to largely reverse the physiological process of ageing.
 A much smaller minority have dared to ponder a question as ancient as human thought: what if we never have to die?

-This is an extract from Weapons of Reason’s third issue: The New Old, available to order now.
-To explore the subject of ageing we’ve teamed up with The Powerful Now, an IDEO + SYPartners initiative poised to creatively redefine ageing as a path of continual growth instead of decline.
-Together we want to explore the ways in which health, money, work and communities will exist in our future, and initiate discussions to find radical new solutions.
+To explore the subject of ageing we teamed up with The Powerful Now, an IDEO + SYPartners initiative poised to creatively redefine ageing as a path of continual growth instead of decline.
+Together we wanted to explore the ways in which health, money, work and communities will exist in our future, and initiate discussions to find radical new solutions.